 Even after all these factors are considered and seem to be working well, the added handling is likely to pose a problem should you consider reworking on the defective batch.
 Since the knives are packaged in plastic blister packs, the workers will need to first unpackage the knives which might be an aggressive process.
 They will also need to use a blade on the product to remove excess material from the handle.
 Both processes expose the product to more damages such as scratches, dirt, chips, and any other defect that might occur from rework.

 Therefore, before asking for a product rework, weigh the benefits of a rework versus that of potential new defects that may arise from reworking.
 This isn’t an easy decision to make but from experience with a particular product and supplier, you will have an idea of the risks involved in reworking.

-Many importers opt in requesting for a product rework as way of handling problems with product quality, however, this is not always the best solution.
-Rework can be expensive and especially if you consider delays, cost to the factory, and possibility of causing more quality issues.
-Sometimes defects in a product are a symptom of a greater underlying problem and may suggest lack of attention to detail in product manufacturing or even a problem with the machinery used in production.
+Many importers opt-in requesting for a product rework as a way of handling problems with product quality, however, this is not always the best solution.
+Rework can be expensive and especially if you consider delays, the cost to the factory, and the possibility of causing more quality issues.
+Sometimes defects in a product are a symptom of a greater underlying problem and may suggest a lack of attention to detail in product manufacturing or even a problem with the machinery used in production.

 Before rushing in requesting for a product rework, consider addressing the issue with the factory.
 Doing this can help you come up with a better solution on how the problem can be fixed or prevented in future.
 Pointing out the problem will also be helpful to the factory as it can help them improve on their overall quality of operation.
 Arrange a third-party QC company to check if the rework fixed or proceed before shipping.